akmur/alex-11ty/posts/2019-07-04-using-react-i18next-to-localise-your-application.md

 date: 2019-07-04T08:15:44+00:00
 featured_image: https://images.unsplash.com/photo-1506905925346-21bda4d32df4?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1000&q=70
 url: https://alexmuraro.me/posts/2019-07-04-using-react-i18next-to-localise-your-application/
-excerpt: In this post I would like to go through the configuration I use to provide localisation features to a React application.
-This might not be the best way, but it surely is the way that works for me, so I hope it can be useful to other people looking to add this same feature.
+excerpt: "In this post I would like to go through the configuration I use to provide localisation features to a React application.
+This might not be the best way, but it surely is the way that works for me, so I hope it can be useful to other people looking to add this same feature."
 tags:
   - Tutorial
   - React